genome/ptero-apis/auth.md

 Usage of OAuth 2.0 requires extensive use of TLS, so the auth server and all clients should use HTTPS as the only protocol for accessing resources.

-The auth server only supports confidential clients, so all clients must authenticate with the auth server (using [HTTP Basic authentication][3]) when making requests.

 User data are accessed or verified by the server using [PAM][4].